-The head teacher's power to exclude: A guide to the law (quoted directly from "Suspension and Permanent Exclusion from maintained schools, academies and student referral units in England, including student movement Guidance for maintained schools, academies, and student referral units in England" DfE September 2022)
+The head teacher's power to exclude: A guide to the law (quoted directly from "Suspension and permanent exclusion from maintained schools, academies and student referral units in England, including student movement Guidance for maintained schools, academies, and student referral units in England - August 2024")

-This government supports headteachers in using suspension and permanent exclusion as a sanction when warranted as part of creating a calm, safe, and supportive environment in which students can learn and thrive.
+This government supports headteachers in using suspension and permanent exclusion as a sanction when warranted as part of creating calm, safe, and supportive environments where both students and staff can work in safety and are respected.
 To achieve this, suspension and permanent exclusion are sometimes a necessary part of a functioning system, where it is accepted that not all student behaviour can be amended or remedied by pastoral processes, or consequences within the school.

-- Only the headteacher can suspend or permanently exclude a student on disciplinary grounds.
-A student may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently excluded. - 2.
+1. Only the headteacher of a school can suspend or permanently exclude a student on disciplinary grounds.
+A student may be suspended for one or more fixed periods (up

+- to a maximum of 45 school days in a single academic year), or permanently excluded. - 2.
 A student's behaviour outside school can be considered grounds for a suspension or permanent exclusion.
-Any decision of a headteacher, including suspension or permanent exclusion, must be made in line with the principles of administrative law, i.e., that it is: lawful (with respect to the legislation relating directly to suspensions and permanent exclusions and a school's wider legal duties); reasonable; fair; and proportionate.

-- 3. When establishing the facts in relation to a suspension or permanent exclusion decision the headteacher must apply the civil standard of proof, i.e., 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'
+Any decision of a headteacher, including suspension or permanent exclusion, must be made in line with the principles of administrative law, i.e. that it is: lawful (with respect to the legislation relating directly to suspensions and permanent exclusions and a school's wider legal duties); reasonable; fair; and proportionate. - 3.
+When establishing the facts in relation to a suspension or permanent exclusion decision the headteacher must apply the civil standard of proof, i.e. 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'
 This means that the headteacher should accept that something happened if it is more likely that it happened than that it did not happen.
 The headteacher must take account of their legal duty of care when sending a student home following an exclusion. - 4.
 Headteachers should also take the student's views into account, considering these in light of their age and understanding, before deciding to exclude, unless it would not be appropriate to do so.
 They should inform the student about how their views have been factored into any decision made.
 Where relevant, the student should be given support to express their view, including through advocates such as parents or, if the student has one, a social worker.
-Whilst an exclusion may still be an appropriate sanction, the headteacher should also take account of any contributing factors identified after an incident of misbehaviour has occurred and consider paragraph 45 of the Behaviour in Schools guidance.
+Whilst an exclusion may still be an appropriate sanction, the headteacher should also take account of any contributing factors identified after an incident of misbehaviour has occurred and consider page 16 of the Behaviour in Schools guidance.